 Amy Smyler McFarland

-Amy holds a Master’s of Science Degree in Conflict Analysis and Resolution with a focus on Organizational Design, has been a Florida Supreme Court certified mediator and is a sought out workshop facilitator for national conferences.
-She was the NFTY-STR Regional Advisor from 2001-2003 and served as the Assistant Director of Camp Coleman from 2001-2008.
-Amy has spent the last 7 years working as an independent leadership coach and consultant which has allowed her to experience over 50 non-profit summer camps in action.
-Having seen and experienced best practices in camping, Amy has returned to Camp Coleman to bring back all that she has learned.
-She lives in St. Petersburg, Florida with her daughter, Mikayla during the school year.
+Amy holds a Master’s of Science Degree in Conflict Analysis and Resolution with a focus on Organizational Design.
+She served as the NFTY-STR Regional Advisor from 2001-2003 and served as the Assistant Director of Camp Coleman from 2001-2008.
+Amy returned to Coleman in 2015 as the Associate Director after spending 7 years working as an independent leadership coach and consultant which allowed her to experience over 50 non-profit summer camps in action.
+Having seen, experienced and even created best practices in camping, Amy leads Coleman with a passion for helping young people be their best selves and a love and commitment to Reform Jewish life.
+9 months of the year, she lives in St. Petersburg, Florida with her daughter, Mikayla.

 No stranger to Coleman, Lindsey spent 11 years as a camper and 4 years on summer staff before joining the year-round team in April 2019.
 Lindsey was a counselor in 2015-2016, a Programmer in 2017, and the Staff Engagement Coordinator in 2018.
 She is from Plantation, Florida and graduated from Florida State University with a Bachelors Degree in Family and Child Sciences and minor in Entrepreneurship in May 2019.
 During her last semester, Lindsey was the Engagement and Recruitment Intern at Coleman.
 She has been passionate about camping all of her life and strives to make a difference in the life of every camper and staff member.